medialab/quenouille/README.md

 The `imap` functions consider the `None` group (this can happen if your `key` function returns `None`) as special and will always consider the attached items can be processed right away without parallelism constraints nor throttle.

-Without `key`, all items are considered to belong to the `None` group.
+Without `key`, all items are considered as belonging to the `None` group.

 #### Parallelism > workers